Sage Kimzey: 2022 season

 In February, Kimzey had a busy two weeks in Fort Worth, Texas.
-On the 7th, Kimzey won the title at the Fort Worth Stock Show and Rodeo with a 91.5-point ride on 4L & Diamond Rodeo's bull Space Unicorn.
-The win at Fort Worth put him inside the top 5 in the world standings.
+On the 7th, Kimzey won the title at the Fort Worth Stock Show & Rodeo with a 91.5-point ride on 4L and Diamond Rodeo's bull Space Unicorn.
+The win at Fort Worth put him inside the top five in the world standings.
 Then, there was the birth of his son.
 He was where he needed to be after missing a few rodeos due to the birth.
 Later that month, Kimzey won the San Antonio Stock Show & Rodeo in San Antonio, Texas, and in May, the Cactus Jack Xtreme Bull Riding in Uvalde, Texas.

 On June 10, Kimzey was bucked off by Pete Carr Pro Rodeo's Severe Weather at the Parker County Sheriff Posse's Frontier Days and PRCA Rodeo in Weatherford, Texas.
 During the ride, his left shoulder (free arm) popped out.
 It was the same shoulder he dislocated while riding bulls in high school and that had been bothering him for over a decade.
 After getting examined, in addition to his dislocated left shoulder, Kimzey found out he had multiple tears in his labrum, a totally torn supraspinatus, a displaced bicep tendon, a broken collarbone, and some rotator cuff damage (all on his left side).
 He figured it was a culmination of his bull riding wrecks from high school.
 He also learned that his injuries required surgery that would force him to miss the rest of the 2022 season.
 Kimzey was third in the PRCA world standings at the time of his injuries.

 While recovering from surgery, Kimzey was a color commentator during the inaugural season of the PBR's Team Series.
-When the PRCA regular season had concluded, Kimzey finished inside the top 15 bull riders who qualified for the NFR.
-However, he was unable to compete at the event due to his post-surgery recovery timetable not allowing it.
+Even though he had finished inside the top 15 money-winning bull riders after the PRCA regular season had concluded, he was unable to compete at the NFR due to his post-surgery recovery timetable not allowing it.

 2023 season

 Kimzey was a color commentator during the first few events of the 2023 PBR Unleash the Beast Series season while still recovering from surgery.

 He returned to competition during the Fort Worth Stock Show & Rodeo's Xtreme Bulls event on January 17–18 where he rode Big Rafter Rodeo's Trunk Money for 89.5 points in Round 1.
 Kimzey would end up finishing the event in fourth place.
+He later went on to win the San Angelo Stock Show and Rodeo's Xtreme Bulls in San Angelo, Texas; the George Paul Memorial Xtreme Bulls in Del Rio, Texas; the Hugo Pro Rodeo in Hugo, Oklahoma; and the Rodeo of the Ozarks in Springdale, Arkansas.